 On Friday, January 28, the Egyptian revolution arrived at the doors of Al-Ahram newspaper, where veteran journalist and war correspondent Yehia Ghanem addressed demonstrators who were demanding that members of the editorial board be delivered to them.
 After persuading them to leave peacefully, he joined them as they marched towards Tahrir Square.
 But when the police began firing at the crowd, he had no choice but to retreat to the Al-Ahram offices with the injured.
-Read earlier instalments in his series, Caged, here.
+Read earlier installments in his series, Caged, here.

-It was more than an hour later, at almost 5pm on Friday, January 28 - a day branded "Angry Friday" - when the police stopped shooting at the demonstrators who were gathered outside the offices of Egypt's Al-Ahram newspaper.
+It was more than an hour later, at almost 5pm on Friday, January 28 - a day branded 'Angry Friday' - when the police stopped shooting at the demonstrators who were gathered outside the offices of Egypt's Al-Ahram newspaper.

 On the third floor of the building was a well-equipped clinic for Al-Ahram's staff.
 I asked the building's security guards to allow me and my colleague, Ibrahim Sengab, to take the injured demonstrators there for treatment.
 They refused.

 So, I ran to the office of one of the top editorial managers and asked him to instruct them to allow us passage to the clinic.